SAP-archive/bot-connector/README.md

 * [Microsoft Bot Framework (Skype, Teams, Cortana,...)](https://github.com/RecastAI/bot-connector/wiki/Channel-Microsoft-Bot-Framework)
 * [Twitter](https://github.com/RecastAI/bot-connector/wiki/Channel-Twitter)

-You can find more information on each channel in the [wiki](https://github.com/RecastAI/bot-connector/wiki)
+You can find more information on each channel in the [wiki](https://github.com/RecastAI/bot-connector/wiki).

-More will be added, and you can [contribute](https://github.com/RecastAI/bot-connector/blob/master/CONTRIBUTING.md) if you want to, and add a thumbs up for the channel you want to see implemented first ;)
+More will be added and you can [contribute](https://github.com/RecastAI/bot-connector/blob/master/CONTRIBUTING.md) if you want to.
+Also, add a thumbs up for the channel you want to see implemented first ;)
 (To do so, fork this repo, add a thumbs up and make a PR!)

-* Discord 👍👍
+* Discord 👍👍👍
 * Line 👍
 * Ryver 👍
 * Viber